Senate Democrats’ $3.5T budget deal backs up Biden’s goals

 The budget will include language calling for no tax increases on people making less than $400,000 a year, a Biden demand, or on small businesses.
 The provision was described by a Democratic aide who insisted on anonymity to discuss the negotiations.

-On infrastructure, senators from both parties met Tuesday evening, and their bipartisan deal appeared back on track, after days of disputes.
-Lawmakers said they were aiming for a new Thursday deadline to wrap up the details despite opposition from business leaders, outside activists and some GOP senators over how to pay for it.
+On infrastructure, lawmakers are aiming to wrap up the details by Thursday despite opposition from business leaders, outside activists and some GOP senators over how to pay for the $1 trillion plan, which includes about $579 billion in new spending beyond regular expenditures already funded by gas taxes and other sources.

-The bipartisan infrastructure effort was thrown into doubt earlier Tuesday when Republicans said it was unlikely it would be ready for a vote next week, as hoped.

-But senators exiting the meeting suggested they hadn’t so much resolved the questions over how to pay for the package but moved past them — apparently accepting that some of the proposed revenue streams may not pass muster in formal assessments by the Congressional Budget Office, the lawmakers’ nonpartisan fiscal scorekeeper.
+Senators exiting a meeting Tuesday suggested they hadn’t so much resolved the questions over how to pay for the package but moved past them — apparently accepting that some of the proposed revenue streams may not pass muster in formal assessments by the Congressional Budget Office, the lawmakers’ nonpartisan fiscal scorekeeper.

 Manchin said he hoped that the CBO’s score, as it is called, would show that “everything’s paid for.”